foggynight/game-of-life/README.md

 # game-of-life

-Various implementations of Conway's Game of Life.
+Conway's Game of Life

+These are my various implementations of the game, written primarily to learn the basics of a given library.

 ## Implementations